FPFletcher/looker-custom-visualizations-picasso-project/README.md

 - Documentation of unique features and configuration options
 - Update to this README with your visualization details

+**📢 Have a visualization request?** [Fill this form](https://forms.gle/5XfUnQsxpyVnBbBo8) to let the Google team know if you have a **true need for a visual you can't find** in this repository or in our Looker native portfolio/marketplace.

 ---

 # Support

-For questions, issues, or feature requests:
+**For questions, issues, or feature requests:**
-- 🐛 Open an issue on this GitHub repository
+- 🐛 [Open an issue](https://github.com/FPFletcher/looker-custom-visualizations-picasso-project/issues) on this GitHub repository
 - 💬 Visit the [Looker Community](https://community.looker.com/)
 - 📚 Check the [Custom Visualizations API documentation](https://github.com/looker-open-source/custom_visualizations_v2/blob/master/docs/api_reference.md)
 - 📝 Review the [step-by-step guide](https://discuss.google.dev/t/create-a-custom-visualization-without-development-skills-using-generative-ai/163652) for creating custom visualizations

+**💡 Finding this project useful?** [Fill this form](https://forms.gle/RNjQvsHpTsp9pUn38) to let the Google team know **this project is particularly useful to you and your team** so we can gather more internal resources to work on it.

 ---